 BotBuilder is an online tool that allows people to build custom Discord commands by dragging blocks.
-These commands are then added as slash commands to the user’s guild (similar to bots built with flask-discord-interactions.
+These commands are then added as slash commands to the user's guild ).

 After building the flask-discord-interactions library, I realized how Discord's Interactions API could enable interesting custom commands with less overhead than a traditional Gateway-based bot.
 Many of my friends wanted to create their own Discord bot to include custom commands, but running a Discord bot typically requires registering as a developer, finding hosting, handling tokens, installing a library, writing code, and other tasks that might prove difficult for someone inexperienced with programming.
 I wanted to create a service that would allow users to add custom commands to their Discord servers without any prior knowledge of bot development or code.

 Users log in with their Discord account using OAuth2 to access their workspace.
 There, they are able to use Blockly to create commands.

 Initially, users must click the "Add To Server" button, which will direct them through Discord's OAuth2 flow to authorize BotBuilder to add commands to their guild.
 After this, when new commands are uploaded, the BotBuilder server calls the Discord API to update the slash commands present in each of the user's guilds, adding any new commands and removing any deleted ones.
 It also maintains which set of users push commands to which guilds in a Redis database.

 When a command is executed in one of these Discord servers, Discord will send a POST request to BotBuilder.
 After verifying the cryptographic signature of this request, BotBuilder will look up which users added commands to the guild, and look through these commands for one that matches the incoming request.